 Distribution is a key component of successful viral content marketing.
 In order to get your content to the right audience, you need to distribute it through the right channels.
 This includes social media, email newsletters, and influencers.
 You also need to consider how you will create content that encourages people to share it.
 By understanding how to strategically distribute your content, you can increase the reach of your crowdfunding campaign.

-Social media networks are powerful influencers and can be a great tool for driving outreach, recognition and funds for new crowdfunded projects.
-It’s important to identify the channels where your target audience spends most of its time, so that you can create content that resonates with them.
+Social media networks are powerful influencers and can be a great tool for driving outreach, recognition, and funds for new crowdfunded projects.
+It’s important to identify the channels where your target audience spends most of its time so that you can create content that resonates with them.

-In addition to major platforms like Facebook and Twitter, there are an abundance of lesser known sites used by specific niches — such as Reddit and Tumblr — which should also be leveraged to drive recognition among particular audiences or locales.
+In addition to major platforms like Facebook and Twitter, there is an abundance of lesser-known sites used by specific niches — such as Reddit and Tumblr — which should also be leveraged to drive recognition among particular audiences or locales.
 Furthermore, leveraging augmented reality applications like Snapchat or virtual reality applications have potential in heavily visual-based crowdfunding efforts—but keep in mind the bandwidth of each platform has its own guidelines around video size and length depending on each individual user’s connection speeds or browser type so images need to be formatted accordingly.

 Ultimately discovering the right coverage channels will depend on careful planning in terms of researching what motivates a specific audience as well as what resources they would prefer receiving from a crowdfunding campaign.
 All of these options will help narrow down the outreach efforts towards engaging more individuals within a targeted niche, thereby increasing more visibility for your cause!

 Here are some of the options available: